Growing Trees and Amoebas' Replications

 \section{Amoebas}

-An \emph{ordinary amoeba}\footnote{This name was recently given to a different class of graphs~\cite{DBLP:journals/combinatorics/CaroHM23}.
-We think that these two classes can not be confused.} $A=(T,m)$ is defined as a pair consisting of a tree $T$, together with the \emph{root function} $m:V(T)\to\mathbb N$ mapping every vertex $v$ of $T$ to a non-negative integer $m(v)$ called \emph{multiplicity} of $v$.
+An \emph{amoeba}\footnote{This name was recently given to a different class of graphs~\cite{DBLP:journals/combinatorics/CaroHM23}.
+We think that these two classes cannot be confused.} $A=(T,m)$ is defined as a pair consisting of a tree $T$, together with the \emph{root function} $m:V(T)\to\mathbb N$ mapping every vertex $v$ of $T$ to a non-negative integer $m(v)$ called the \emph{multiplicity} of $v$.